EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

    `DOCKER_WORKSTATION_BASE_PACKAGES` later after you are done testing them, and you want to bake them into the image permanently (giving the build more efficient storage).

+You may also install packages manually, on-the-fly, by running `pacman` commands inside the container.
+Be aware, that these packages are not persisted to any volume, and would vanish as soon as you upgrade or rebuild the container.
+Persistent packages, as well as config changes, need to be made apart of the Dockerfile, or introduced by an environment variable (`DOCKER_WORKSTATION_BASE_PACKAGES` and/or `DOCKER_WORKSTATION_EXTRA_PACKAGES`).